 Increased dissolved oxygen levels maximize oxygen utilization by plants and beneficial microbes in the rhizosphere, promoting healthy root development and improving plants’ resilience to environmental stressors such as drought and heat.

 Nanobubbles are tiny bubbles 70-120 nanometers in size, or 2500 times smaller than a single grain of salt.
-Due to their small size, nanobubbles exhibit unique beneficial properties, such as stability, surface charge, neutral buoyancy, and oxidation, which improve numerous physical, chemical, and biological processes.
+Due to their small size, nanobubbles exhibit unique beneficial properties, such as stability, surface charge, and neutral buoyancy, which improve numerous physical, chemical, and biological processes.

 High concentrations of negatively charged nanobubbles reduce the surface tension of water and improve infiltration of soils and substrates as well as improve the capillary action of dissolved nutrients – a low-cost, synergistic input to reduce soil compaction and high salinity.
 Nanobubbles also produce a natural, mild oxidant when they encounter contaminants in the water, reducing water-borne pathogens and algae.
 Their hard, stable shell allows them to abrade biofilm and scale from irrigation systems and coat piping walls to limit new accumulation – improving system hygiene and reducing treatment costs.